Putin, Xi Jinping, and others haven’t congratulated Biden on election win - Up News Info

-As of November 9, Chinese President Xi Jinping, Russian President Vladimir Putin, President of the Philippines Rodrigo Duterte, Turkish President Recep Tayyip Erdoğan, Mexican President Andrés Manuel López Obrador, and Brazilian President Jair Bolsonaro remain silent on the outcome of the US election.
+As of November 9, Chinese President Xi Jinping, Russian President Vladimir Putin, Turkish President Recep Tayyip Erdoğan, Mexican President Andrés Manuel López Obrador, and Brazilian President Jair Bolsonaro remain silent on the outcome of the US election.

 As soon as Biden’s win was called by several major US news outlets on Saturday, congratulations poured in from leaders around the world.
 European politicians and officials who work on climate issues were some of the first to congratulate the president-elect, welcoming the possibility of increased cooperation on climate change.